Conflux-Chain/conflux-doc/docs/trace_introduction.md

 }
 ```

-Note that there is no `CallResult` for simple transfer transactions, and the information is accesible in the transaction receipts in this case.

 ### Create

 The trace is recorded for all operations that create contracts, including executing contract creation transactions or successfully executing the `CREATE`/`CREATE2` opcode.